tkgshn/docs/content/_index.md

 ---
 [![Image from Gyazo](https://i.gyazo.com/a0ff5eec87605670773311536a3ea39b.png)](https://gyazo.com/a0ff5eec87605670773311536a3ea39b)

+## DeCartography: a collaborative way to provide a social graph based on human subjective evaluation of address activity

 DeCartography is a computational oracle that provides "Plurality Social Diversity" between wallet addresses based on on-chain activity on Ethereum.